 - Limited Liability Partnership

-There are different sorts of the company that is formed in various jurisdictions, but the most known forms of an organization are
+There are different sorts of the company that are formed in various jurisdictions, but the most known forms of an organization are:

 An enterprise backed by a guarantee